 The Professional plan lets you have 5-15 users, and costs $9.80 per user per month.
 This plan includes everything from the free plan, as well as task and subtask management, Gantt charts, advanced integrations, shareable dashboards, collaborators, from 5GB of storage, and 15GB of video uploads per month.

 Then we have the Business plan which is suitable for teams of between 5 and 200 users and costs $24.80 per user per month.
-This plan includes everything from the professional plan as well as custom fields and workflows, real-time reports and notifications, report templates, graphical analytics, calendars, request forms, project and task approvals, time tracking, user groups and permissions, salesforce integrations, a branded workspace, 50GB of storage and 15GB of video uploads per month.
+This plan includes everything from the professional plan as well as custom fields and workflows, real-time reports and notifications, report templates, graphical analytics, calendars, request forms, project and task approvals, track time tools, user groups and permissions, salesforce integrations, a branded workspace, 50GB of storage and 15GB of video uploads per month.

 If you would like to give Wrike a try, you can sign up for their free plan here.

-The Enterprise plan starts at $20.83 per user per month for 300 users or less.
+The Enterprise plan, unlike the Business Plan, starts at $20.83 per user per month for 300 users or less.
 The pricing is dynamic, so the more users you have the cheaper the price per user gets, for example, if you have 1000 users, the price comes down to $12.92 per user, and for 5000 users the price does down to $5.92 per user.